rkolbi/RRF-machine-config-files/Prusa MK3s/latest-file-dump.md

    G30                                                     ; Probe the bed at the current XY position M400                                                    ; Finish moves, clear buffer

-M558 F50 A9                                                ; slow z-probe, second pass
+M558 F50 A9                                                ; slow z-probe, additional passes - if needed
 while move.calibration.initial.deviation >= 0.003          ; perform additional tramming if previous deviation was over 0.003mm
    if iterations = 5                                       ; Perform 5 addition checks, if needed
       M300 S3000 P500                                      ; Sound alert, required deviation could not be achieved